 But while Bethlehem’s ancient streets are packed full of religious sites, ancient wonders, and biblical references, there’s a lot more to this little Palestinian city than meets the eye.

 Here’s a few things to do in Bethlehem that are definitely worth doing, but don’t involve religion:

 If you’re going to Bethlehem, or the West Bank, there’s no avoiding politics, and you shouldn’t either.
 Palestine remains occupied, and the people living there don’t have the basic rights citizens of countries should have.

 In particular the falafel in Bethlehem is fantastic.
-So while I’d recommend getting kanefeh in Nablus, it’s got to be the famous chickpea balls in Bethlehem!
+So while we’d recommend getting kanefeh in Nablus, it’s got to be the famous chickpea balls in Bethlehem!

-Or how about going to Stars & Bucks (on Manger Street) – a slightly familiar name I’m sure!
-This drinks café, which makes cappuccinos, frappuccino’s, fresh juices and much more, is a tongue-in-cheek version of the famous U.S. café chain – and its drinks are much better.
+Or how about going to Stars & Bucks (on Manger Street) – a slightly familiar name we’re sure!
+This drinks café, which makes cappuccinos, frappuccino’s, fresh juices and much more, is a tongue-in-cheek version of the famous U.S. café chain – and its drinks may even be much better.

 3: Attend Shepherds Beer Festival

 If you happen to be in Bethlehem in August, head along to the Shepherds Beer Festival, a multi-day music and beer bonanza held in Beit Sahour, a small town neighboring Bethlehem.